USEPA/WNTR/documentation/hydraulics.rst

 Pause and restart
 ------------------

+The WntrSimulator includes the ability to

+* Reset initial values and re-simulate using the same water network model

-WNTR includes the ability to pause a hydraulic simulation, change network operations, and then restart the simualtion.
+* Pause a hydraulic simulation, change network operations, and then restart the simulation

-The example **multiple_simulations.py** includes methods to start and stop a simulation and methods to pickle a water network model for later use.
+* Save the water network model and results to files and reload for future analysis

-This feature is helpful when evalutating various response action plans and when simulating long periods of time with different resolution.
+These features are helpful when evaluating various response action plans and when simulating long periods of time with different resolution.
+The file **hydraulic_simulation.py** includes examples of these features.

-Mass balence at nodes
+Mass balance at nodes
 -------------------------
 WNTR uses the same mass balance equations as EPANET [Rossman2000]_.
 Conservation of mass (and the assumption of constant density) requires